Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 If you are new to the craft, you’re probably looking to get started with minimal monetary investment.
 After all, who wants to spend $250 on Final Draft or similar industry software only to discover that screenwriting is not your calling?

-If you’re in this camp, you may be asking yourself:
+If this approach resonates with you, you may be asking yourself:

 - What’s the cheapest tool I can use to write in proper screenplay format?